-The photo below shows the design of a bird and flowers which is from the nyonya era therefore my choice of colour for the beads have to follow the theme.
+The photo below shows the design of bird and flowers which is from the nyonya era.
+The colour for the beads are chosen according to the theme.
 It took me three months to complete it.
-I have yet to make it into a pair of shoe which can be easily done in the famous Hong Kong Shoe store located in Lebuh Muntri.
+I have yet to make it into a pair of shoes which can be easily done in the famous Hong Kong Shoe store located in Lebuh Muntri.

 Bead works handy craft can also be made into pouches – for storing hand phone, tissue and even card holder.
 Some designs can be frame up and hang on the wall too.
 Will blog more on these in the coming days…..

-Tags: Bead Craft, Bead Work, Beaded Shoes, Card Holder, Choice Of Colour, Craft Work, Era, Flowers, Handy Craft, Hong Kong, Needles, Pair Of Shoes, Photo, Photos, Pouches, Sewing, Shoe Store, Size Beads, Three Months, Work Tops
+Tags: Bead Craft, Bead Work, Beaded Shoes, Card Holder, Choice Of Colour, Craft Work, Era, Flowers, Handy Craft, Hong Kong, Needles, Nyonya Cuisine, Pair Of Shoes, Peranakan Beaded Shoes, Peranakan Cuisine, Photo, Photos, Pouches, Sewing, Shoe Store, Size Beads, Three Months, What2seeonline.Com, Work Tops